← back to other articles

 Implementing Role-Based Data Security Measures

-✔ Limit document access based on board roles.
+✔ Limiting document access based on specific board roles and responsibilities.

-✔ Use single sign-on (SSO) with MFA to strengthen authentication.
+✔ Implementing single sign-on (SSO) combined with multi-factor authentication (MFA) to strengthen user verification.

-✔ Regularly audit permissions to ensure compliance with data security measures.
+✔ Regularly auditing access permissions to ensure they align with current roles and security standards.

 3. Secure Document Storage and Distribution